 Disclosure to Third Parties

-Apple shares personal information with companies who provide services such as information processing, fulfilling customer orders, delivering products to you or your child, managing and enhancing customer data, providing customer service, assessing your or your child's interest in our products and services, and conducting customer research or satisfaction surveys.
+Apple shares personal information with companies that provide services such as information processing, fulfilling customer orders, delivering products to you or your child, managing and enhancing customer data, providing customer service, assessing your or your child's interest in our products and services and conducting customer research or satisfaction surveys.
 These companies are obligated to protect your child's information and may be located wherever Apple operates.

-It may be necessary—by law, legal process, litigation, and/or requests from public and governmental authorities within or outside your country of residence—for Apple to disclose your or your child's personal information.
-We may also disclose personal information about you or your child if we determine that for purposes of national security, law enforcement, or other issues of public importance, disclosure is necessary or appropriate.
+It may be necessary – because of the law, legal process, litigation and/or requests from public and governmental authorities within or outside your country of residence – for Apple to disclose your or your child's personal information.
+We may also disclose personal information about you or your child if we determine that for purposes of national security, law enforcement or other issues of public importance, disclosure is necessary or appropriate.

-We may also disclose personal information about you or your child if we determine that disclosure is reasonably necessary to enforce our terms and conditions or protect our operations or users.
-Additionally, in the event of a reorganization, merger, or sale we may transfer any and all personal information we collect to the relevant third party.
+We may also disclose personal information about you or your child if we determine that disclosure is reasonably necessary to enforce our terms and conditions or to protect our operations or users.
+Additionally, in the event of a reorganisation, merger or sale, we may transfer any and all personal information that we have collected to the relevant third party.

 Or by using the contact information below: